akturis/seat-stats/README.md

 ```
 php artisan down

-composer require denngarr/seat-billing
+composer require akturis/seat-stats
 php artisan vendor:publish --force
 php artisan migrate

 php artisan up
 ```

-And now, when you log into 'Seat', you should see a 'Seat IRS' link on the left.
+And now, when you log into 'Seat', you should see a 'Seat Stats' link on the left.

-You should schedule a job to run Monthly called 'billing:update'.
-This will calculate the bills for the corps each month.

-Good luck, and Happy Hunting!!  o7